Congenital heart disease

-Avoid alcohol and illegal drugs during pregnancy.
+- Avoid alcohol and illegal drugs during pregnancy.

-Tell your health care provider that you are pregnant before taking any new medicines.
+- Tell your health care provider that you are pregnant before taking any new medicines.

-Have a blood test early in your pregnancy to see if you are immune to rubella.
+- Have a blood test early in your pregnancy to see if you are immune to rubella.
 If you are not immune, avoid any possible exposure to rubella and get vaccinated right after delivery.

-Pregnant women who have diabetes should try to get good control over their blood sugar level.
+- Pregnant women who have diabetes should try to get good control over their blood sugar level.

 Certain genes may play a role in CHD.
 Many family members may be affected.
 Talk to your provider about genetic counseling and screening if you have a family history of CHD.

-Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.